-4. Wraparound Support Services54
+4. Wraparound Support Services

-ESSER and GEER funds may be used to provide social, emotional, mental health, and academic supports to address the impacts of isolation during the pandemic, which may include, for example, supports to address students' behavioral, medical, and other needs related to substance use disorder.
-ESSER and GEER funds may also support broader activities that re-engage disconnected youth and reduce community violence in places where the COVID-19 pandemic has exacerbated inequities, leading to increases in the number of disconnected youth and incidents of violence.
-GEER funds may further be used to fund social, emotional, and mental health support activities determined to be essential by the Governor of each State.
+ESF-SEA and ESF-Governor funds may be used to provide social, emotional, mental health, and academic supports to address the impacts of isolation during the pandemic, which may include, for example, supports to address students' behavioral, medical, and other needs related to substance use disorder.
+ESF-SEA and ESF-Governor funds may also support broader activities that re-engage disconnected youth and reduce community violence in places where the COVID-19 pandemic has exacerbated inequities, leading to increases in the number of disconnected youth and incidents of violence.
+ESF-Governor funds may further be used to fund social, emotional, and mental health support activities determined to be essential by the Governor of each State.

-Eligible uses of ESSER and GEER funds include:
+Eligible uses of ESF-SEA and ESF-Governor funds include:

 - Hiring support personnel in schools such as nurses, school counselors, and social workers.
-An LEA may use ESSER and GEER funds, including the 20 percent of ARP ESSER funds set aside to address the academic impact of lost instructional time, to support students' social, emotional, mental health, and academic needs, including by implementing school-wide strategies that enhance supports and interventions for students as well as targeted assistance for students who need such supports.
+These funds may be used to support students' social, emotional, mental health, and academic needs, including by implementing school-wide strategies that enhance supports and interventions for students as well as targeted assistance for students who need such supports.
 This includes hiring support personnel such as nurses, school counselors, social workers, and other support personnel, which could include individuals trained in violence intervention and trauma-informed care as well as individuals trained in responding to substance use disorder. - Implementing or expanding arts programs, such as music programs, including by purchasing instruments; expanding sports programming so more students can participate; and initiating clubs, such as a robotic or STEM club.